Handling Complex Spousal Support/Maintenance And Alimony Claims

 The end of a relationship does not have to mean the end of your quality of life.
 If you are dependent on a spouse, you may be entitled to spousal support or alimony in order to help maintain your standard of living.
 I have over 30 years of experience helping clients in the Greensboro area secure the support they need as they begin a new phase of their life.

 To prevent a steep drop in your standard of living, it is important to file alimony claims quickly.
 Contact me today to schedule an appointment.

-For older couples looking forward to retirement or who have accumulated a large amount of assets during the course of their marriage, I provide solutions that fit their unique circumstances.
-I routinely handle a large number of high-asset divorce and family law cases.
+For older couples looking forward to retirement, or who have accumulated a large amount of assets during the course of their marriage, I provide solutions that fit their unique circumstances.
+I routinely handle a select number of high-asset divorce and family law cases.

 How Adultery Can Affect Your Alimony Claim

 While receiving alimony in North Carolina does not require fault on the part of the supporting spouse, it can be a significant factor in these cases.
 If a supporting spouse commits adultery in the days or weeks preceding a separation, then that supporting spouse may be required to pay alimony under North Carolina law.
 However, if both spouses have committed adultery during the marriage, the dependent spouse may be prohibited from obtaining alimony.
 If a dependent spouse commits adultery while the supporting spouse was faithful during the marriage, then the dependent spouse may be prohibited from receiving alimony.